nfcf/battery-status/README.md

 ## Privacy Policy

-All / any information collected from your device is encrypted and uploaded to Xively.
+All / any information collected from your device is encrypted and uploaded to your Xively account.
 We won't be using or sharing any of your personal info.

 ## License